pingcap/docs/functions-and-operators/group-by-modifier.md

 ## How to interpret the ROLLUP execution plan

-To meet the requirements of multidimensional grouping, multidimensional data aggregation uses the `Expand` operator to replicate data.
-Each replica corresponds to a group at a specific dimension.
-With the data shuffling capability of MPP, the `Expand` operator can rapidly reorganize and calculate a large volume of data between multiple TiFlash nodes, fully utilizing the computational power of each node.
+Multidimensional data aggregation uses the `Expand` operator to copy data to meet the needs of multidimensional grouping.
+Each copied data copy corresponds to a grouping of a specific dimension.
+Especially in MPP mode, the `Expand` operator can facilitate data shuffle to quickly reorganize and calculate a large amount of data between multiple nodes, making full use of the computing power of each node; while in TiDB mode, `Expand` Because the operator is only executed on a single TiDB node, data redundancy will expand according to the number of `Grouping Sets`.

 The implementation of the `Expand` operator is similar to that of the `Projection` operator.
 The difference is that `Expand` is a multi-level `Projection`, which contains multiple levels of projection operation expressions.
 For each row of the raw data, the `Projection` operator generates only one row in results, whereas the `Expand` operator generates multiple rows in results (the number of rows is equal to the number of levels in projection operation expressions).